espruino/EspruinoDocs/info/Troubleshooting.md

 * Many of the other boards don't have enough memory for all the functionality of the Espruino Board, so things (such as Waveform, HTTP, and sometimes even Graphics) have had to be removed.
 * As we only make any money from the Espruino Boards, we can't afford to spend time implementing functionality on other boards - so even if the board you have has enough memory, the functionality the example is using may still not be implemented.

-In short, if you want to be sure that all the functionality you want is implemented, support us and buy an Espruino board.
+In short, if you want to be sure that all the functionality you want is implemented, support us and [buy an Espruino board!](/Order)